praseodym/drupal-uc_ideal_pro/README.txt

 Installation:
 - Move the 'ssl' directory outside your wwwroot;
+- Copy acquirer public certificate (for decoding xml messages) to the 'ssl' directory (rename file to naming convention described below);
-- Copy your certificate and private key into this 'ssl' directory;
+- Copy your generated certificate and private key into this 'ssl' directory;
+- Enter the generated certificate filename, private key paths and password in the module settings page;
 - Enable the module and configure it on the Ubercart payment method settings page.

+Multiple certificates are allowed.
+Place them in the ssl directory with names like: '[name]-[x].cer' and '[name].test-[x].cer', where [name] is the name of the bank and [x] is a number from 0 to 9.

 Author:
 Mark Janssen (praseodym)